Aakarsh911/Reversi/README.txt

 Changes for Part 2:
 We changed the getColor method in the ReadOnly interface to return a String instead of a CellState to avoid exposing a concrete class.
 We also added a isLegalMove method to the interface
-We also added a method to check if there any legal moves left for the current player.
+We also added a method to check if there are any legal moves left for the current player.
 We also added a method to return a mutable copy of the board.

 Hover: When the mouse hovers over a cell, the cell will be highlighted with the current player's color if it's a legal move.
 This was just to enhance the view a little bit.

+Changes for Part 3:
+We changed our view so that when the window is resized the background will be resized as well and board centered accordingly.

+Command Line Args:
+Argument 1: Either "human" or the difficulty of the AI.
+Argument 2: Either "human" or the difficulty of the AI.
+The difficulty of the AI can be either "easy", "medium", "hard", or "extreme".